 This course continues with more advanced practical experience in insurance billing and coding.
-Students transpose proper information from the patient record to the insurance form, code diagnoses and physician services to complete an insurance claim, make entries on the patient's ledger card, and follow up on unpaid claims.
-Certification Exam Review is also covered.
-Prerequisite: ME2400
+Students transpose proper information from the patient record to the insurance form, code diagnoses and physician services to complete

 ME2515 PATHOPHYSIOLOGY & PHARMACOLOGY - 6.0 SEMESTER CREDITS

 This course provides a study of human diseases for the allied health student.
 Course content emphasizes the description, etiology, signs/symptoms, diagnostic procedures, and treatment for specified diseases.
 The course also introduces the allied health student to the study of drugs and drug therapy.
 Prerequisites: ME1150, SC1225